ChrisBuilds/nand2tetris/README.md

 The associated website is available here: [From Nand to Tetris](https://www.nand2tetris.org/).

+The first part of the course (and this repo) ends after the assembler has been built and the computer successfully executes code written in its assembly language.
+That code is executed by assembling it down to binary, loading it into memory directly via the hardware emulator, and pointing the program counter at the start.

 ## Assembler

 The course leaves the implementation of the assembler up to the students.
 I chose to write it in Python, it can be found [here](https://github.com/ChrisBuilds/nand2tetris/blob/main/projects/06/assembler.py)